 While most at-home remedies will not cure a UTI completely, there is evidence that they can play an important role in preventing a urinary tract infection.
-Apple cider vinegar is one of the most trusted and well-known natural remedies, but does it work for UTIs?
+Apple cider vinegar is one of the most trusted and well-known natural remedies for inflammation, but does it work for UTIs?

 In response to the global problem of antibiotic resistance, researchers are constantly trying to find new solutions to common medical problems.
 One preliminary study found that daily ACV for bladder infection prevention may have some promising effects.